bllgg/Kernel_Module/README.md

 ## Install the kernel module

-You need to install the built kernel module in to the kernel using
+You need to install the built kernel module into the kernel using
 ```
 sudo insmode cryptography.ko
 ```